vk-vikaskumar/Test-Time-Training-Of-Anomaly-Detection/README.md

 # Test-Time Training of Anomaly Detection in Time Series (In Progress)

 ## Overview
 This repository contains the implementation and research findings from my Master's thesis on **Test-Time Training for Anomaly Detection in Time Series**.
-The work builds on the concepts introduced in the paper ["About Test-time training for outlier detection"](https://arxiv.org/abs/2404.03495), adapting its methodology to time-series data.
+The work builds on the concepts introduced in the paper [About Test-time training for outlier detection](https://arxiv.org/abs/2404.03495), adapting its methodology to time-series data.

 ## Problem Statement
 Anomaly detection in time-series data is challenging, especially in real-world applications where data distributions shift over time.
 Traditional supervised models require extensive labeled data and retraining, which is impractical in dynamic environments.